 Disaster recovery.
 Healthcare systems must be available.
 Cloud providers offer multi-region deployment, automated backups, and recovery capabilities that are expensive and complex to replicate on-premises.

 Compliance infrastructure.
 All three major providers have invested heavily in healthcare compliance certifications, BAA coverage, and audit capabilities.
-For many organizations, the cloud provider’s compliance infrastructure is more mature than what they could build internally.
+For many organizations, the cloud provider’s compliance infrastructure is more mature than what they could build internally — see our companion HIPAA-compliant software development guide for the application-layer detail.

 HIPAA Compliance Comparison

 AWS offers a BAA that covers a defined list of HIPAA-eligible services.
-As of early 2026, this list includes over 130 services.
+As of May 2026, this list includes 200+ services (per the AWS HIPAA Eligible Services Reference, last updated May 22, 2026).
 Key services covered under the BAA include EC2, ECS, EKS, Lambda, RDS, Aurora, DynamoDB, S3, SQS, SNS, API Gateway, CloudWatch, HealthLake, Comprehend Medical, and HealthImaging.

-AWS publishes a HIPAA-eligible services reference page that is updated as new services receive coverage.
-The critical discipline with AWS is ensuring that you only use BAA-covered services for PHI workloads.
+AWS publishes its HIPAA-eligible services reference page as the canonical source — bookmark it and check it before architecting any new component into a PHI workload.
+The critical discipline with AWS is ensuring you only use BAA-covered services for PHI workloads.
 Using a non-covered service with PHI is a compliance violation, and AWS’s shared responsibility model places that burden squarely on the customer.

 Azure has a notable advantage in healthcare organizations that already use Microsoft 365 and Teams, because the BAA extends across the Microsoft cloud ecosystem.
 This simplifies compliance for organizations that want to use Teams for clinical communication or SharePoint for document management alongside Azure for integration workloads.

-Google Cloud signs a BAA through the Google Cloud Platform Terms of Service amendment.
+Google Cloud signs a BAA through a request flow in the Cloud Console; the agreement amends the Google Cloud Terms of Service.
 The BAA covers specific GCP services that Google has assessed for HIPAA compliance, including Compute Engine, GKE, Cloud SQL, Cloud Spanner, BigQuery, Cloud Storage, Pub/Sub, Cloud Healthcare API, Vertex AI, and Cloud Run.
+Google publishes the Cloud HIPAA included-services list — treat that page as the authoritative scope reference.

 Compliance Comparison Summary